astropy/astropy-helpers/README.rst

 * ``-o``: open the documentation in a browser if a build finishes successfully.

+In addition, build_docs will automatically download and temporarily install sphinx-astropy (which is a meta-package that provides standardized configuration and documentation dependencies for astropy packages).

 **python setup.py build_ext**

 This is also used when running ``build`` or ``install``.
 We add several features